clorton/git-cheat-sheet/README.md

 ![branch dialog](https://github.com/clorton/git-cheat-sheet/raw/master/images/source-tree-new-branch-dialog.png)

-3)	Create/update/delete files associated with the project.
+**3) Create/update/delete files associated with the project.**

-4)	Commit the changes locally (this creates a record of the changes you made along with a comment about the purpose of the changes).
-This involves selecting the changes you want to record, _staging_ them, and committing them with a descriptive commit message.
+**4) Commit the changes locally (this creates a record of the changes you made along with a comment about the purpose of the changes).
+This involves selecting the changes you want to record, _staging_ them, and committing them with a descriptive commit message.**

 ![Unstaged changes](https://github.com/clorton/git-cheat-sheet/raw/master/images/source-tree-unstaged-changes.png)